smani6/100DaysCodingChallenge/log.md

 I had more trouble than I expected with the sending of the data across the segue when selecting a note from the list and displaying it.
 I have blogged and used the technique many times, but there are always the little gotcha’s.
 In this case I had to wrap the detail screen in a navigation controller to get it working properly, this was an oversight on my part and a lesson I will not soon forget.

+### Day 8: January 10th, 2017

+**Today's Progress**: The Change log
+- Spent time today looking at a few storage options including SQLLite, Plists, CoreData, and a few more projects on Github.
+This will aid in deciding on the data store I intend to use.

+**Thoughts:**
+- No clear decision yet on the data store.
+I do feel CoreData will be overkill and take a lot of implementation.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS